http://www.kent.ac.uk

 There are numerous techniques for studing the metrology of surfaces.
 We are developing the application of physical thermodynamics and neutron and X-ray scattering techniques as tools for studying the metrology throughout the volume of a sample, on the nano-scale through meso-scale to micro-scale dimensions.

-We have completed a number of academic research projects and industrial and commercial analysis projects using the techniques that we have developed.
+We have completed many academic research projects and also industrial and commercial analysis projects for high-profile companies using the techniques that we have developed.

 Following the above basic research into the behaviour of liquids and their solids in confined geometry, in well characterised porous materials, we then apply this by imbibing these liquids into as yet uncharacterised porous systems, and use the knowledge that we have gained about the changes in their physical properties, when nano-structured, to deduce information about the host porous structure and metrology.